dverge480/NET-150-Network-Fundamentals/Lab 3-1 ARP Observation.md

 # Lab 3-1 ARP Observation

-lab aims to demonstrate the process of capturing and analyzing ARP (Address Resolution Protocol) requests.
+This lab aims to demonstrate the process of capturing and analyzing ARP (Address Resolution Protocol) requests.

 ### Notes: